ENBANATHANV/creating-a-backdoor-with-SET/README.md

 1

 Explanation:
-Chooses the Social Engineering Attack menu.

-Purpose:
-Contains modules to simulate attacks such as:

-Credential harvesting
-Spear phishing
-Website cloning
-Payload generation (authorized testing only)
+Selecting this option opens the Social Engineering Attacks menu, which consolidates modules specifically designed to simulate real-world psychological manipulation tactics.
+Within this menu, security professionals can deploy authorized simulations such as credential harvesting to capture login data, spear phishing to test user awareness against targeted emails, website cloning to mimic legitimate login portals, and payload generation to evaluate system defenses against malicious files.

 It displays the following menu and select 2 for Website Attack Vectors:
 ## OUTPUT